Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Main Results

-Note that based on our result it is possible to achieve convergence up to arbitrarily small accuracy if one considers the homogeneous case ($D = 0$).
-Indeed, choosing the right batch size, for example, $\sim K^{\alpha}$ with $\alpha > 0$, one can replace $\sigma^2$ by $\frac{\sigma^2}{K^{\alpha}}$ in \eqref{t_nm_1} and \eqref{t_nm_2} and get convergence.
+Note that, based on our result, it is possible to achieve convergence up to arbitrarily small accuracy if one considers the homogeneous case with $D = 0$.
+Indeed, choosing the right batch size, for example, proportionally to $ K^{\alpha}$ with $\alpha > 0$, one can replace $\sigma^2$ by $\frac{\sigma^2}{K^{\alpha}}$ in \eqref{t_nm_1} and \eqref{t_nm_2} and get convergence guarantees.